How to Create Content That Fills Funnel Gaps

 So how do you do it?
 How do you have content that supports an existing funnel?

-Well buckle up, buttercup.
+Buckle up, buttercup.
 Let’s dive in.

 How to Fill Your Funnel Using Long-form Content